codeship/jest-acceptance/README.md

 # jest-acceptance

-`jest-acceptance` is a strategy for getting close to user acceptance quality testing, without the overhead of full on browser automation.
+`jest-acceptance` is a strategy for getting close to user acceptance quality testing, without the overhead of browser automation.

 This strategy attempts to allow for a minimally mocked approach to ensure the interactions your users are having with your components, produce the expected interface changes.
 We do this by combining Jest's [snapshot testing](https://jestjs.io/docs/en/snapshot-testing) ability, with a serialization strategy that allows you to compare the ways your interface change as a result of user interactions by surfacing the before/after interaction diff as a snapshot itself.